-The Entity selection panel has various options allowing you to manipulate the graph selection.
+The Entity selection panel includes various functions which allow you to manipulate graph selection.

 Link vs Entity Selection

 Maltego can operate in two different modes – Link Selection mode, or Entity Selection mode.
 The default mode is Entity Selection mode.
-To switch between modes, you can press Ctrl + M or click on the mode selection icon at the top (this icon indicates the current mode):
+To switch between modes, use shortcut keys Ctrl + M or use the mode selection icons:

-To quickly switch between the two, you can also press and hold the Ctrl key on your keyboard while dragging or selecting.
+To quickly switch between modes, press and hold the Ctrl key on your keyboard while dragging or selecting.
 Read more on link selection here: Link Selection.

 Selecting Links (Link Mode)

 In Link Selection mode you will be selecting links.
 Dragging a box around links will select multiple links:

 The selection in the image above will result in the selection below: